dbinczyk-developx/Katamarans-KataFall2024/README.md

 ## Bird's eye system view

-The diagram below shows how to organise the designed system using the first level of [C4 model](C4/C4.md).
+The diagram below shows how to organise the designed system using the second level of [C4 model](C4/C4.md).
 First of all, basing the architecture on events does not mean using them for every communication.
-The use of HTTP connections will work well for querying external AI systems.
+HTTP connections will work well for querying external AI systems.
 On the other hand, the communication between the connectors of external HR systems and these systems is not strictly defined and depends on the analysis of the systems to be connected to.
 Leaving these decisions to the development team will allow to better addressed coming challenges.